- January 11–May 5, 2021

-This class will do two things.
-First, it will help you situate the current crisis in a broader context of poverty, stark inequalities, and failure of governance, which many Latin Americans are forced to navigate on a daily basis.
-Second, it will teach you how to do this from a decidedly social science perspective.
+This course will do two things.
+First, it will teach you about the most pressing political, economic, and social problems in Latin America, and how Latin Americans navigate these problems on a daily basis.
+Second, it will teach you about these challenges from a decidedly social science perspective.
 This means you will get your hands dirty with data, think hard about how to measure the concepts we read and discuss in class, and worry about how we can really know what we “think we know” about what’s happening in the region.

 By the end of this course, you will be able to: